annrra/wp-react-posts-carousel/README.md

 To insert the ReactPosts Carousel content into your post or page, copy the shortcode [posts-carousel] and paste it into the post/page content.
 To embed the plugin into template file you will need to pass the shortcode into do_shortcode() function and display its output like this: <?php echo do_shortcode('[posts-carousel]'); ?>

-The shortcode will load posts from custom category specified in the plugin settings page.
+The shortcode will load posts from custom category specified in the plugin settings page and show post featured image, title and excerpt content.